|Nutrition Facts (per serving)|

 A mousseline sauce is a luxurious, light, smooth and very rich version of a classic Hollandaise sauce.
 However, the classic has a very generous helping of whipped cream carefully folded into it, making it just gorgeous.

 The mousseline is also called a sauce Chantilly, reminiscent of the favorite dessert sauce, Chantilly cream because of the airy cream component.
 But these two should never be confused and are not substitutes for each other.
 The mousseline is for savory dishes and the Chantilly, sweet.
 So perhaps best to skip the second description.

 Mousseline translates as muslin in French, and as this also describes a delicate, light cloth, which neatly sums up the texture needed.
 As a classic mousseline sauce is so light and airy, you need to think carefully about what to serve the sauce with; it will not hold up to strong, or heavy flavors or textures.
 The mousseline needs to be served with other equally delicate textured foods, like fish and eggs.

 The eggs used to make this sauce must be as fresh and possible and where possible use free range, preferably organic.
 They are not cooked for long in the recipe, so freshness is paramount.

-- Place the two egg yolks and 2 tablespoons of the melted butter into a small saucepan.
-Using a small whisk, whisk the two together over a very low heat, do not rush this process or the eggs will scramble.
+Place the 3 egg yolks and 2 tablespoons of the melted butter into a small saucepan.
+Using a small whisk, whisk the 2 together over very low heat, do not rush this process or the eggs will scramble.

-- Serve immediately.
-Should you need to keep the sauce, it does not hold for long but is best set over a bowl of hot water with an occasional flick of the whisk to keep it holding the shape, but fifteen minutes is the maximum time.
-This mousseline sauce recipe makes 2 1/3 cups, or 16 servings, of sauce.
+- If you can't serve immediately and you need to keep the sauce, it does not hold for long but is best set over a bowl of hot water with an occasional flick of the whisk to keep it holding the shape, but 15 minutes is the maximum time.